broadinstitute/StrainGE/README.md

 We remove redundant reference genomes two ways:

 1. Remove reference genomes that are a near perfect subset of another genome.
-   An example of this an an *E. coli* strain used for synthetic biology applications that was basically a K-12 strain with many genes removed.
+   An example of this is an *E. coli* strain used for synthetic biology applications that was basically a K-12 strain with many genes removed.
 2. Cluster closely related genomes based on k-mer similarity and pick one representative.